-Global-E Online Ltd. (GLBE) Shares Up Despite Recent Market Volatility
+Global-e Online Ltd. (GLBE) Shares Up Despite Recent Market Volatility

 Needham gave a rating of “Buy” to GLBE, setting the target price at $75 in the report published on October 22nd of the previous year.

-During the last 5 trading sessions, GLBE rose by +5.62%, which changed the moving average for the period of 200-days by +57.46% in comparison to the 20-day moving average, which settled at $28.27.
-In addition, Global-E Online Ltd. saw 44.72% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GLBE rose by +10.45%, which changed the moving average for the period of 200-days by +80.97% in comparison to the 20-day moving average, which settled at $28.51.
+In addition, Global-e Online Ltd. saw 56.15% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GLBE